acrose99/weathercly/readme.md

 -c/--city: The city you want to get the weather for, if not provided, the default will be the user's location.

--m/--measurement: The units of measurement you want to use for the returned values
+-m/--measurement: The units of measurement you want to use for the returned values.
+Defaults to standard.
+An env variable is automatically set to the latest measurement passed by the user, so you dont have to specify it more than once.

 s, standard : Standard units of measurement m, metric : Metric units of measurement